joeygeofrey/IAC-Vagrant-deploy-wordpress/README.md

-# IAC-Vagrant-wordpress-deploy
+# IAC Automate Web App Deployment using Vagrant

+## Project Scope

-Automate the deployment of WordPress using a Vagrantfile
+Automate the deployment of a WordPress web application using a Vagrantfile.